Josip Broz Tito: Pre-World War I

-In July 1900, at the age of eight, Broz entered primary school at Kumrovec.
-He completed four years of school, failing the 2nd grade and graduating in 1905.
+In July 1900, at age eight, Broz entered primary school at Kumrovec.
+He completed four years of school, failing 2nd grade and graduating in 1905.
 As a result of his limited schooling, throughout his life, Tito was poor at spelling.
 After leaving school, he initially worked for a maternal uncle and then on his parents' family farm.
 In 1907, his father wanted him to emigrate to the United States but could not raise the money for the voyage.

 Instead, aged 15 years, Broz left Kumrovec and travelled about 60 mi south to Sisak, where his cousin Jurica Broz was doing army service.
-Jurica helped him get a job in a restaurant, but Broz was soon tired of that work.
+Jurica helped him get a job in a restaurant, but Broz soon got tired of that work.
 He approached a Czech locksmith, Nikola Karas, for a three-year apprenticeship, which included training, food, and room and board.
 As his father could not afford to pay for his work clothing, Broz paid for it himself.
 Soon after, his younger brother Stjepan also became apprenticed to Karas.